“The blues was always in Ireland and it was always in me”

 Lighting Design

-Relights include The Dead, An Opera (The Gaiety Theatre, Dublin) and Backwards Up a Rainbow (Landmark Productions).
+Relights: The Dead An Opera (The Gaiety Theatre, Dublin) Backwards up a rainbow, Landmark Productions (Pavilion Theatre, Dun Laoghaire).

 Production Manager